 (3) by United States Certified Mail with return receipt requested;

-(4) electronically, if both Parties have means to verify the electronic notice’s origin, date, time of transmittal and receipt; or
+(4) electronically, with verification of the electronic notice’s origin, date, time of transmittal and receipt; or

 (5) by another method agreed to by the Parties.

-(Drafter’s Note: Check BPA address and phone number prefix to ensure it is applicable.)

 Notices are effective when received.
+1.2 Contact Information

-Either Party may change the name or address for delivery of notice by providing notice of such change or other mutually agreed method.The Parties shall deliver notices to the following person and address:
+The Parties shall deliver notices to the following people and addresses:

+Reviewer’s Note: Customers can work with their Account Executives at contract offer and over the term of the Agreement to add additional customer contacts to this section, if necessary.